ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/verdict/good_en.md

-Your mail server domain (MX) is DNSSEC signed.
+All your mail server domains (MX) are DNSSEC signed.